How to Safely Clear Cached Files on Your Mac

 How to Clear Browser Cache on Mac

-Browser content cashing helps speed up web pages’ loading time and save you bandwidth.
+Browser content caching helps speed up web pages’ loading time and save you bandwidth.
 In general, this is a useful feature that improves your online experience.
 However, you should clear your cache if it takes up too much disk space or if you want to protect your privacy and delete your Internet activity.

 Below are the instructions on how to clear caches in the most popular browsers on Mac, including Safari, Google Chrome, and Firefox.